gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-directional.md

 ```

 Because the effect is subtle and because we aren't scaling anything
-there's no noticble difference but at least now we're prepared.
+there's no noticeable difference but at least now we're prepared.

 {{{example url="../webgl-3d-lighting-directional-worldinversetranspose.html" }}}